Hamad bin Khalifa Al Thani Professor of Journalism

 Office: MFC 2-123

-Jack Doppelt is the Hamad bin Khalifa Al Thani Professor of Journalism at Medill-Northwestern University and principal investigator of the Robert R. McCormick Foundation-funded project on social justice reporting in Chicago [Social Justice News Nexus].
-He is also publisher of Immigrant Connect (an online storytelling network for immigrants, their families and communities in and around Chicago) and RefugeeLives (depicting the daily lives of refugees and establishing connections between resettled refugees and those abroad), and a faculty associate at Northwestern’s Institute for Policy Research.
-During 2015, he’s serving as a Charles Deering McCormick Professor of Teaching Excellence at Northwestern and as an Open Society Fellow, working with Al-Quds University in the West Bank to develop its journalism program.
+Jack Doppelt is the Hamad bin Khalifa Al Thani Professor of Journalism at Medill and principal investigator of the Robert R. McCormick Foundation-funded project on social justice reporting in Chicago [Social Justice News Nexus].
+He is also publisher of Immigrant Connect (an online storytelling network for immigrants, their families and communities in and around Chicago) and a faculty associate at Northwestern’s Institute for Policy Research.
+He has served as a Charles Deering McCormick Professor of Teaching Excellence at Northwestern and as an Open Society Fellow, working with Al-Quds University in the West Bank to develop its journalism program.

-He has served as both Acting Dean and Associate Dean, and as director of the Medill global journalism program for 11 years from its inception in 1996 until 2007.
-He has taught during winter quarters at NU-Q in Doha, Qatar and in 2006-07, he served as visiting professor at Institut d’Etudes Politiques de Paris (Sciences Po) in France.
+He has also served as both acting dean and associate dean and as director of the Medill global journalism program for 11 years from its inception in 1996 until 2007.
+He has taught during winter quarters at NU-Q in Doha, Qatar and in 2006-2007, he served as visiting professor at Institut d’Etudes Politiques de Paris (Sciences Po) in France.
 Doppelt is co-author of Nonvoters: America’s No Shows, about why people don’t vote, and of The Journalism of Outrage: Investigative Reporting and Agenda Building in America, a book on investigative reporting and its influence on public policy.

 He has represented a group of journalists before the 7th Circuit Court of Appeals in a successful attempt to gain access to sealed court documents, and has consulted as an expert witness on media practices in a number of legal cases, including Jeffrey Masson v.
 New Yorker Magazine and Janet Malcolm.
 He has been a talk show host on WBEZ-FM, Chicago's public radio station, co-hosting a nine-part series on race relations that was simulcast on WBEZ-FM and WVON-AM, and coordinated a conference on "Guilt by Allegation: Lessons from the Cardinal Bernardin Case."